 Project Manager: Monae Verbeke

-Project partners/collaborators: Trevor Collins, Open University; Nicola Buckley, Cambridge University; David Ritchie, Portland State University; Andrew Oswald, Warwick University; Sascha Becker, Warwick University; Sophie Staniszewska, Warwick University
+Project partners/collaborators: Trevor Collins, Open University; Nicola Buckley, University of Cambridge; David Ritchie, Portland State University; Andrew Oswald, Warwick University; Sascha Becker, University of Warwick; Sophie Staniszewska, University of Warwick.

 Researchers are increasingly engaging with publics online.
 This project developed a framework and example case study for analysing the reach and significance of online public engagement with research, incorporating assessments of opportunities for involving public perspectives in research as part of long-term impact generation.

 Whilst Coventry University have been commended for their strategic approach to applied research collaboration, the long term impact that these collaborative projects have is severely undervalued.
 This project addressed this challenge by supporting an established multi-disciplinary research team to systematically analyse and articulate their existing applied research portfolio.

 8. The Impact of Schools Stand up to Racism – Analysis and Articulation